 While you’re out and about in the CBD you might come across horses and bulls, kelpies and other abstract art peppering the streets, creating a fusion of the heritage and the contemporary.
-The Somewhere Down the Lachlan (SDL) Sculpture Trail is a must do while in Forbes.
+The Sculpture Down the Lachlan sculpture trail is a must do while in Forbes.
 From the wool mural at the Homemaker Centre, the unique sculptures in the “art park” in the centre of town, and the unique sculptures around the Lake, including the Story Poles along the walking track at the Wiradjuri Dreaming Centre.

 Your trip is not complete without a visit to the Aussie Biscuit Factory or Woolerina, touring through the facilities and hearing first-hand about their operations.